-Spring tension adjustments can be made by sliding the bolt, shown in Fig. 33, forward or backward in the slot of the deck.
+Spring tension adjustments can be made by using a 3/4" wrench to adjust the two jam nuts, shown in Fig. 33.
 Belt tension should be 70-75 lbs. with the deck at its lowest cutting height.
 When tensioning a new belt recheck belt tension after 1/2 hour of cutting time.